 Signs and symptoms of addiction

-- Spending a lot of time drinking, getting alcohol or recovering from alcohol use
+- Spending a lot of time getting alcohol, drinking alcohol, or recovering from alcohol use

-- Failing to fulfill major obligations at work, school or home due to repeated alcohol use
+- Finding it difficult or failing to complete tasks and responsibilities at home, school or work due to alcohol use

 - Having intense urges for the drug